A new approach to cross-border data protection: an overview of the planned GDPR procedural regulation

 Conclusion

 The new procedural regulation is a significant step forward for the practical implementation of European data protection law.
-It remedies key weaknesses in previous cross-border enforcement practice by creating uniform procedures, clear deadlines and transparent participation rights.
-This benefits not only data subjects, whose rights can now be better enforced, but also companies, which can rely on a predictable and regulated administrative procedure.
+It eliminates key weaknesses in previous cross-border enforcement practice by creating uniform procedures, clear deadlines and transparent participation rights.
+This not only benefits affected This not only benefits individuals, whose rights can now be better enforced, but also companies, who can rely on a predictable and regulated administrative procedure.

 It also strengthens the role of the supervisory authorities and relieves the burden on the European Data Protection Board, as early coordination and structured dispute resolution are now binding.
 The regulation is therefore an essential building block on the way to more effective and coherent data protection enforcement in the European Union.
 However, its success will depend on how consistently it is applied in practice and whether the planned technical and organizational measures can be implemented in time.
 This is the only way to achieve the goal of a uniform, citizen-oriented and economically viable data protection framework in the long term.